HIOTio/HIOTProto/specification.md

 **Subscribe to:**

-"s/some-device-path" - zero or more sensors, in order to aggregate telemetry data "a/some-agg-path" - zero or more aggregators, in order to aggregate telemetry data
+**"s/some-device-path"** - zero or more sensors, in order to aggregate telemetry data **"a/some-agg-path"** - zero or more aggregators, in order to aggregate telemetry data **"O/agg-id"** - to receive on-boarding data (device path) for an enrolling device

 ## Delegator Topics
 **Publish on:**